-In May 2020, the Company announced the re-orientation of its marine business by focusing on the growth of its boat brands and by discontinuing the Evinrude E-TEC outboard engines production in its Sturtevant facility.
-As a result, the facility in Sturtevant (United States) is being repurposed for upcoming marine product production.
-It is currently being used for the final assembly of the Sea-Doo Switch, and it manufactures Evinrude E-TEC outboard engines parts.
-In an effort to consolidate the Alumacraft operations into one site, the Company's facility in Arkadelphia (United States) was closed in the second half of 2020 and its operations were transferred to the Company's facility in St. Peter (United States).
+In connection with the re-orientation of its marine business, the focus on the growth of its boat brands and the discontinuance the Evinrude E-TEC outboard engines production, the Sturtevant facility (United States) is used not only for the final assembly of the Sea-Doo Switch, but also for the upcoming production of Marine Products.
+The Arkadelphia facility (United States) was closed in the second half of 2020 and its operations were discontinued as of June 2020.

-The Company's Juárez 1 facility (Mexico) assembles Can-Am ATVs and started assembling Can-Am Ryker 3WVs in 2018 but ceased assembling SSVs in this facility in 2020.
+The Company's Juárez 1 facility (Mexico) assembles Can-Am ATVs and Can-Am Ryker 3WVs.
 The facility also manufactures components for Can-Am off-road vehicles and Can-Am Ryker 3WVs and produces ATV, SSV and Ryker 3WV accessories such as bumpers, racks, steering columns and brackets.

-The Company's facility in Coomera (Australia) manufactures Quintrex, Stacer and Savage aluminum boats and trailers.
+The Company's facility in Coomera (Australia) manufactures Quintrex, Stacer and Yellowfin aluminum boats and trailers.